wessberg/rollup-plugin-ts/README.md

 ### Peer Dependencies

 `rollup-plugin-ts` depends on `rollup` and `typescript`, so you need to manually install these as development dependencies as well.

+You may also need to install additional peer dependencies such as `@babel/core`, `@babel/runtime`, `@babel/preset-env`, `@babel/plugin-transform-runtime`, `@swc/core`, or `@swc/helpers` depending on the features you are going to use.
+Refer to the documentation for the specific cases where any of these may be relevant.

 <!-- SHADOW_SECTION_INSTALL_END -->